Pablo-Arranz/odin-recipes/README.md

 # odin-recipes

-This is a projects to create a website with recipes from the Odin Project
+This is a project to create a website with recipes from the Odin Project